jdossgollin/F21-CEVE101/policies.md

 ### Accommodation for Students with Disabilities

-If you have a disability and have an accommodations letter from the Disability Resources office, I encourage you to discuss your accommodations and needs with me, or have the Disability Resource Center reach out to me, at least one week prior to the first exam.
-I will work with you to ensure that accommodations are provided as appropriate.
-If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Disability Resource Center, I strongly encourage you to [reach out to them](https://drc.rice.edu/).
+If you have a documented disability or other condition that may affect academic performance you should: 1) make sure this documentation is on file with the Disability Resource Center (Allen Center, Room 111 / [adarice@rice.edu](mailto:adarice@rice.edu) / x5841) to determine the accommodations you need; and 2) talk with me to discuss your accommodation needs.

 ### Accommodation for Religious Events

 If any of our class meetings conflict with your religious events, please let me know so that we can make arrangements with you.

-### Class Decorum

-The classroom is a professional educational setting, and students should view themselves as members in a peer community.
-Disrespectful behavior is not acceptable in a professional setting and will not be tolerated in the classroom.

 ## Materials

 ### Textbook

-No textbook is required.
 All readings will be posted on Canvas.
-You may need to access material in Fondren Library, and to access journal articles.
+You will need to access digital material from Fondren Library, including journal articles.

 ## Assignments and Grading